Skip to Content

 Adobe Acrobat Reader Icon

-Intensity and long exposure times can lead to fading or changing colors in dyes and colorants.
+The extent of damage is determined by the intensity of the light, the length of the exposure, and the sensitivity of the materials.
+Exposure to visible light can lead to fading or changing colors in dyes and colorants and cause paper to fade, yellow, or darken.
 Ultraviolet radiation will lead to weakening, bleaching, and yellowing of paper and other organic materials.
 All of these changes can diminish readability, affect the aesthetic appreciation of artwork, and impact access to the information contained therein.
-Even if you take a faded photograph down and store it in the dark, it will not return to its original appearance and will continue to fade when taken out again.
+Even if you take a faded photograph off display and store it in the dark, it will not return to its original appearance and will continue to fade when exhibited again.

-Because this damage is cumulative andirreversible, it is important to understand how to protect materials in the first place.
+Because this damage is cumulative and irreversible, it is important to understand how to protect materials over the long term.

 Electromagnetic Spectrum